Sex Addiction and Porn Addiction Therapy

 Qualifications

 When choosing a sex addiction therapist, it is important to know that they are properly qualified.
-In addition to having thirteen years' experience of working in this field, I have an MA in Counselling and Psychotherapy (with distinction), with a specialisation in the treatment of sex and porn addiction.
+In addition to having 14 years' experience of working in this field, I have an MA in Counselling and Psychotherapy (with distinction), with a specialisation in the treatment of sex and porn addiction.
 I also have a Postgraduate Diploma in Psychosexual and Relationship Therapy (with distinction) and a Diploma in Therapeutic Counselling.
 Additional qualifications include a Diploma in Integrative Supervision and certificates in trauma treatment, psychological coaching, cognitive behavioural therapy and brief solution focused therapy.
 For further information, please see the 'About Me' section of this website.

 To arrange an initial consultation session, please click here.